htsrjdrouse/daksh-toolchanger-v2/Klipper/loading_accuracy.md

 I ended up having to print a calibration tower to figure out the offsets.
 For this tower, I ended up having the following offsets, t1_offset = (-3.2, -0.81041, 0.23583).
 So its just the x offset where there is big changes.
 But the y offset also needs to be adjusted slightly which I still need to do.
 I think the y offset probably needs to be adjust to -0.61 (200 microns less)

+If you wanted to manual query the nudge tool, you can run TOOL_CALIBRATE_QUERY_PROBE.
+Then you can just manually test this.